rhd-gitops-example/services/README.md

 This will _copy_ all files under `/services/service-a/base/config/*` in `first-environment` to `second-environment`, commit and push, and open a PR for the change.
 Any of these arguments may be provided as environment variables, using all upper case and replacing `-` with `_`.
 Hence you can set CACHE_DIR, COMMIT_EMAIL, etc.

+- `--branch-name` : use this to override the branch name on the destination Git repository, which will otherwise be generated automatically.
 - `--cache-dir` : path on the local filesystem in which Git checkouts will be cached.
 - `--commit-email` : Git commits require an associated email address and username.
 This is the email address.
 May be set via ~/.gitconfig.
 - `--commit-message` : use this to override the commit message which will otherwise be generated automatically.